 Bourbon Street is all about drinking.
 Period.

-While this makes for some pretty awesome people watching and very entertaining conversations, remember to keep your wits about you, be aware, and make sure you don’t get too caught up in the party scene.
+While this fact makes for some pretty awesome people-watching, entertaining conversations, and, well, fun, remember to keep your wits about you.
+Be aware.
+Make sure you don’t get too caught up in the party scene.

 Don’t drink too much, and always keep a watchful eye on your drink.